-§302(c)(4)(E)(i) Provide a description of how allocated funds will be used for the proposed Activity.
-Percentage of Funds Allocated for Affordable Owner-occupied Workforce Housing 0% -- --- ----
+§302(c)(4)(E)(i) Provide a detailed and complete description of how allocated funds will be used for the proposed Activity.
+Percentage of Funds Allocated for Affordable Owner-occupied Workforce Housing 0% --- --- ----

-This year the City will partner with the County in submitting an application through the HCD's Local Housing Trust Fund (LHTF) Program to establish a Regional Housing Trust Fund (RHTF).
-The City will contribute \$200,000 of unrestricted funding for the required match this year.
-Once established, the City will allocate 30% of future PLHA funding in the 2nd through 5th year to the RHTF.
+The City will submit an application in 2023 through HCD's Local Housing Trust Fund (LHTF) Program to establish a Housing Trust Fund (LHTF).
+The City will contribute \$200,000 of unrestricted funding.
+Once established, the City will allocate 30% of future PLHA funding in the forth (4) and fifth (5) year to the LHTF.